 A simpler alternative is to open a standard Chase Savings account.
 It only pays 0.01%, but there are no additional requirements.
 A Chase Savings account costs a $5 monthly fee to maintain, but the fee is waived if you have a balance of at least $300.
 It’s also waived for minors, making it a great savings option for kids.

-Overall, there are better options out there.
-For example, the Amex savings account offers 2.75% APY on savings, while Discover savings account offers 3.00% APY on any amount you deposit on your savings account.
+But, the rate of Chase savings is very low, so if you are looking for a place to deposit your money, you may want to take a look at other high-yield accounts.
+For example, the Amex savings account offers 4.30% APY on savings, while Discover savings account offers 4.35% APY on any amount you deposit on your savings account.

 Chase Bank Checking Account